Krishx30/100-days-of-code/README.md

 - **Day2:**
   - Q3: Area and perimeter of a rectangle
   - Q4: Area and circumference of a circle
+- **Day3:**
+  - Q5: Program to convert temperature from Celsius to Fahrenheit
+  - Q6: Program to swap two numbers using a third variable

 ## 🛠 Tools
 - VS Code